Life Insurance for COPD: Your Realistic Options If You’ve Been Declined or Rated

 What information do insurers need about my COPD?

-Insurers ask about your diagnosis date, type of lung disease, oxygen use, hospitalizations, medications, pulmonary tests, smoking history, chest X-rays or ECGs, and any additional medical conditions.
+Insurers typically ask about your COPD diagnosis date, type of lung disease, oxygen use, hospitalizations, medications, pulmonary tests, smoking history, chest X-rays or ECGs, and other medical conditions.
+Accurate information ensures a clear evaluation and access to the best coverage possible.

 Are there policies for severe COPD?

 Yes.
-People with severe COPD generally qualify for graded benefit or limited coverage whole life policies.
-In some cases—if they are following their doctor’s orders and other health factors are in reasonable order—they may even qualify for first-day coverage.
-Coverage options vary by state and insurer, and while immediate full coverage is rare, multiple options are usually available, especially for those under age 80.
+Severe COPD cases generally qualify for graded benefit or guaranteed issue whole life policies.
+Options vary by insurer and state; immediate full coverage is less common but multiple realistic options are usually available, especially under age 80.

 How can an independent agent help?